Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Wilms Tumor

 - Cancer had spread to blood vessels outside the area of the kidney where urine is made, such as the renal sinus.

-In stage III, cancer remains in the abdomen after surgery and at least one of the following is true:
+In stage III, cancer remains in the abdomen after surgery and one of the following may be true:

 - The tumor broke open before or during surgery to remove it.

 - The tumor was removed in more than one piece.